kvalv/gameboy/README.md

 - https://retrocomputing.stackexchange.com/questions/11732/how-does-the-gameboys-memory-bank-switching-work
 -

+# (Function) calls
+Return addresses are pushed to stack using `CALL` and popped using `RET`.
+The stack moves downwards, so SP starts at 0xFFFF.
+When writing an u16 to the stack, the MSB is at the highest address (i.e. closer to 0xFFFF) and the LSB is at the lowest address.

+Function call = push current PC to the stack, then move PC to the another address.
+When the call returns, pop from stack to retrieve previous location.

 # Display
 Screen view 160x144 px
 Tile view is larger than screen view, so the developer must choose the section to display, using `SCY` and `SCX` "registers", located at 0xFF42, 0xFF43